psychemedia/storytelling-notes/time.md

 --
 https://www.proquest.com/docview/2115561525?fromopenview=true&pq-origsite=gscholar&sourcetype=Scholarly%20Journals

-“NOTHING IS THE WAY IT SHOULD BE”: GLOBAL TRANSFORMATIONS OF THE TIME REGIME IN THE NINETEENTH CENTURY Conrad, Sebastian.
+"NOTHING IS THE WAY IT SHOULD BE": GLOBAL TRANSFORMATIONS OF THE TIME REGIME IN THE NINETEENTH CENTURY Conrad, Sebastian.
 Modern Intellectual History; Cambridge Vol. 15, Iss.
 3,  (Nov 2018): 821-848.

 In Japan, these European products met with high demand, even if, just as in Europe, they remained a luxury good.
 Only the feudal lords (daimyô) could afford them.
 They became known as daimyô tokei, ruler clocks, and served primarily as objects of prestige.
 And yet, even when the clocks survived the long journey fully intact and undamaged, they were put to markedly different use than their designers had intended.
 Tokugawa Japan followed a flexible time system: day and night were equally divided into six-hour units.
-An “hour” corresponded to one-sixth of the daytime—with the day beginning at sunrise (the Hour of the Rabbit) and ending at sunset (the Hour of the Rooster).
-As such, the actual length of the individual units of time varied with the time of the year (ranging between a hundred and 158 minutes), resulting in the daylight “hours” being significantly longer in summer than in winter.
+An "hour" corresponded to one-sixth of the daytime—with the day beginning at sunrise (the Hour of the Rabbit) and ending at sunset (the Hour of the Rooster).
+As such, the actual length of the individual units of time varied with the time of the year (ranging between a hundred and 158 minutes), resulting in the daylight "hours" being significantly longer in summer than in winter.

 The introduction of the mechanical clock, with all its precision and regularity, did not have any marked effects on customary ways of timekeeping.
 Quite to the contrary: instead of adapting cosmology, Japanese craftsmen began to modify the technology.
 Through a complex process, the balance wheel—used to keep the clock's measurement consistent—was adorned with adjustable weights and was additionally recalibrated twice a day, in order to maintain the varying differences between the daytime and nighttime hours.
 Moreover, season-specific clock faces adjusted the clock to the local time regime.
 In this way, the Japanese went out of their way to reverse the emancipation from the cycles of nature that the clock seemed to promise. `[Tsunoyama Sakai, Tokei no shakaishi (Tokyo, 1984); Sawada Taira, Wadokei: Edo no haiteku gijutsu (Tokyo, 1996).
 For time keeping during the Tokugawa periods see also Yulia Frumer, "Translating Time: Habits of Western-Style Timekeeping in Late Edo Japan," Technology and Culture 55 / 4 (2014), 785–820 10.1353/tech.2014.0116.
 (Also: https://www.jstor.org/stable/24468471)]`